An excellent place to explore and enjoy the vistas. The beach and swimming conditions are poor.

 The ocean here isn’t really great for either swimming or

 snorkeling.
 Due to the eastern trade winds, the water is typically choppy, and ocean floor is a combination of seaweed and rock.

 The small coves and beaches here collect flotsam and seaweed.
 It’s often surprising what can be discovered.

 Standing lonely on a hill are the ruins of Highland Estate and Highlands House.
 Formerly the residence of one of the country’s salt proprietors, this decaying mansion displays the unique tropical architecture that defines many of the circa 1800s building on the salt producing islands.

 Precisely-cut limestone blocks were mortared together and stuccoed over with a smooth “plaster” finish to protect against erosion.
-Wood stairs and ceiling panelling also remain, and reflect the skilled labour that built many of the colonial buildings and
+Wood stairs and ceiling panelling also remain, and reflect the skilled labor that built many of the colonial buildings and

 salt works in the Turks and Caicos.